JuliaDynamics/ConcurrentSim.jl/README.md

 A discrete event process oriented simulation framework written in [Julia](http://julialang.org/) inspired by the Python library [SimPy](https://simpy.readthedocs.io/).

 `ConcurrentSim.jl` is a fork Ben Lauwens' of `SimJulia.jl`.

-## Todo

-* Transparent statistics gathering for resources.
-* Update of documentation.